2015 MINI Cooper Roadster

 - “The seats are long-haul comfortable and high-g-load supportive. ...” -- Car and Driver (2012)

-The 2014 Mini Cooper Roadster comes standard with a semi-automatic retractable soft top and a six-speaker stereo with an auxiliary input, HD Radio and Bluetooth.
-Optional features include a Harman Kardon sound system, satellite radio, automatic climate control, rear parking sensors, navigation and the Mini Connected infotainment system, which includes a 6.5-inch display, smartphone integration and voice recognition.
+Standard features in the 2015 Mini Roadster include automatic climate control, automatic windshield wipers, a six-speaker audio system, an auxiliary audio input, a USB input, HD Radio and Bluetooth.
+Available features include rear parking sensors, a Harman Kardon sound system, satellite radio, navigation and the Mini Connected infotainment system, which includes a 6.5-inch display, smartphone app integration and voice recognition.

 - "Like other Minis, the Roadster is full of idiosyncrasies in its controls, which can be cute at first but frustrating over time, i.e. the tiny toggles used to open the windows." -- Kelley Blue Book (2013)